buondevid/travel-list-app/README.md

 npm run start
 ```

-After a short period of time, the web-app will launch on _http://localhost:3000_ inside your browser (if it's available), enjoy!
+After a short period of time, the web-app will launch on _http://localhost:3000_ inside your browser (if the port's available), enjoy!

 ## 🚀&nbsp; Description
 This minimalistic web-app lets you focus on and keep track of the only important thing: __travelling__!